Kyriosity/read-write/README+/.net/README+/wpf/README+/wpf-drawbacks.md

 # WPF - Drawbacks

-WPF is a stable, modern and so far popular platform, alive and well off despite some prognoses.
-It remains the number one choice for Windows applications, however without pivotal improvements and new cutting-edge parts since its first releases.
+WPF is a stable, modern and so far popular platform, alive and well off despite some SAD prognoses.

+It remains the number one choice for Windows applications.

+HOWEVER

+however without pivotal improvements and new cutting-edge parts since its first releases.

 ## "WPF 2.0"

+INSTEAD of Xamarin.

 Since 2006 the wide use of WPF has accumulated tremendous expertise, feedback, change requests, and critical reports.
 Along with Microsoft resources, it's enough to release a breaking version of the subsystem - not seen hitherto in 2024.